-Zimbabwe is well known for Cape buffalo hunting.
+When it comes to hunts, Cape buffalo hunting in Zimbabwe is high on the list.
 You will not be disappointed when hunting the animal that is known as “The Black Death”.
 Beware – they are wild and dangerous to all who challenge them.

 About The Cape Buffalo